 Some of the key benefits of dual enrollment are

+Dual enrolled students are NRCC students.
 The learning outcomes for the dual enrollment courses are the same as those for courses taught on campus, and the level and rigor of content are the same as well.
+Dual enrolled students have unrestricted access to NRCC library’s full catalog of books, as well as a wide range of digital resources.

 Students (and their parents or caregivers) must recognize that dual enrollment courses require greater time and effort than regular high school courses.
 Dual enrollment courses become part of a student’s permanent college transcript, so it is essential that students do well in these courses.